AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    *Add Display Name or Logo URL property*

+The **Display Name** or **Logo URL** property will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 **Request a new authentication flow upon app (channel) switching**

 If you want to force a new authentication when users switch between apps.
-In that case, you can navigate to the **Add more properties**, select **Auth per Aggregator** property.
+In that case, you can navigate to the **Add more properties**, select the **Auth per Aggregator** property.

 Adding **Auth per Aggregator** effectively breaks Single Sign On for the respective channel.